Heartwarming / Harry Potter and the Chamber of Secrets

 Ron, Fred and George showing up to rescue Harry from Privet Drive and bring him, home.
 If that's not real friendship then I don't know what is.

-When Ron, Fred and George bring Harry to the Burrow for the first time, while Molly is furious with her boys for sneaking out and taking the car to get him, she immediately welcomes Harry into her home and takes care of him.
+When Ron, Fred and George bring Harry to the Burrow for the first time, while Molly is furious with her boys for sneaking out and taking the car to get him, she immediately welcomes Harry into her home and offers him breakfast.

 Not to mention, she mentions that she and Arthur were seriously considering going to get Harry themselves.
 If anything Ron and the twins just ripped the bandage off.

 This was a small one, but when Harry and Ron are about to sneak away from class they run into McGonagall.
 Harry tells her they were going to see Hermione, who is still petrified, and McGonagall lets them go.
 McGonagall, one of the sternest, strictest, no-nonsense teachers at Hogwarts, tears up and lets them go see their friend.
 And in the end it is this visit that helps them solve the enigma.

 Harry telling the man who murdered his parents and is about to murder him and his best friend's sister that Dumbledore is a better wizard than Voldemort.
 That is demonstrating courage worthy of Gryffindor House.